 depends on the best by date

 , the processing and how they are stored.
 Tortillas, a Spanish word meaning “torta” or little cake, are typically grilled on the stove top and consist of flour

 , and salt.
 Tortillas are gaining more and more popularity throughout the world as the variety of ingredients and variations have also grown rapidly in the last few years.

 So, how long do tortillas last?

-When properly stored, unopened packages of tortillas last for the time periods beyond their best before dates as indicated in the table below:
+When properly stored, unopened packages last for the time periods beyond their best before dates as indicated in the table below:

 Of course, all foods last for a shorter period of time if they are not stored properly.
 But, like many other products, tortillas usually have a best by date which is simply the last date by which a manufacturer will vouch for a product’s quality, not its safety.
 Because of this distinction, you may safely eat them after the best by date has expired, according to the above table, if they have been stored properly.

 How to tell if tortillas are bad, rotten or spoiled?

 Beyond saving money, practicing proper hygiene and food safety techniques will help prevent food borne illness.
 Although not a perfect test, your senses are usually the most reliable instruments to tell if your packaged tortillas have expired and gone bad.

 Since different companies use different preservatives, there is variation in how long they last.
 Tortillas, which begin very pliable, will begin to get stiffer when they are getting old.
 You can tell if tortillas have gone bad if you notice any spots of mold on their surface, at which point the entire package should be thrown away.